-Staff will not act in a way that would bring trust, any of its schools or the teaching profession into disrepute.
-This covers relevant criminal offences, such as violence or sexual misconduct, and negative comments about Unity School Partnership on social media.
+Staff will not act in a way that would bring the trust, any of its schools or the teaching profession into disrepute.
+This covers relevant criminal offences, such as violence or sexual misconduct, and negative comments about Unity School Partnership or any of its schools, staff or pupils on social media.